-Gandhi Jayanti is an Indian festival celebrated every year on 2nd October to mark the occasion of the birthday of Mohandas Karamchand Gandhi, who is popularly known as Mahatma Gandhi due to his non-violent civil disobedience against the British colonialists in India and South Africa.
+Gandhi Jayanti is an Indian festival celebrated every year on 2nd October to mark the occasion of the birthday of Mohandas Karamchand Gandhi, who is popularly known as Mahatma (great soul) due to his non-violent civil disobedience against the British colonialists in India and South Africa.

 • The Gandhi Smriti, where Mahatma Gandhi was shot dead on January 30, 1948, and

 • The Raj Ghat. where Mahatma Gandhi’s body was cremated on January 31, 1948.

 During a gazetted holiday, government offices, banks and post offices are closed.

 This post is also available in: Ελληνικα (Greek)